 Safety guidelines for silo storage are available from the Department for Environment, Food and Rural Affairs (DEFRA) and the Mineral Products Association (MPA) and the with additional relevant guidance from the Health & Safety Executive (HSE).

 Follow the convenient links listed below to access various safety guidance documents that relate to safe silo use.
 Hycontrol recommends that site managers, HSE officers and service personnel be fully conversant with these essential guideline documents.
-Additionally, Hycontrol recommend five key steps that all sites, management and personnel should be following to ensure site safety:
+Additionally, Hycontrol recommends five key steps that all sites, management and personnel should be following to ensure site safety:

-1. Follow the industry best practice guidelines and issue comprehensive written standards for your company - this ensures all parts of the business understand the issues and most importantly the correct solutions.
+1. Follow the industry best practice guidelines and issue comprehensive written standards for your company - this ensures all parts of the business understand the issues, and most importantly, the correct solutions.